highcharts-for-python/highcharts-gantt/docs/api/_class_structures.rst

-`Highcharts Stock <https://www.highcharts.com/products/stock/>`__ objects re-use many of the same properties.
+`Highcharts Gantt <https://www.highcharts.com/products/gantt/>`__ objects re-use many of the same properties.
 This is one of the strengths of the Highcharts API, in that it is internally consistent and that behavior configured on one object should be readily transferrable to a second object provided it shares the same properties.
-However, Highcharts Stock has a *lot* of properties.
+However, Highcharts Gantt has a *lot* of properties.
 For example, I estimate that the ``options.plotOptions`` objects and their sub-properties have close to 3,000 properties.
 But because they are heavily repeated, those 3,000 or so properties can be reduced to only 421 unique property names.
 That's almost an 85% reduction.